liquity/dev/README.md

 ### Flow of ERC20 tokens in Liquity

-When a user issues debt from their trove, LQTY tokens are minted to their own address, and a debt is recorded on the trove.
-Conversely, when they repay their trove’s LQTY debt, LQTY is burned from their address, and the debt on their trove is reduced.
+When a user issues debt from their trove, CLV tokens are minted to their own address, and a debt is recorded on the trove.
+Conversely, when they repay their trove’s CLV debt, CLV is burned from their address, and the debt on their trove is reduced.

-Redemptions burn LQTY from the redeemer’s balance, and reduce the debt of the trove redeemed against.
+Redemptions burn CLV from the redeemer’s balance, and reduce the debt of the trove redeemed against.

-Liquidations that involve a Stability Pool offset burn tokens from the Stability Pool’s balance, and reduced the LQTY debt of the liquidated trove.
+Liquidations that involve a Stability Pool offset burn tokens from the Stability Pool’s balance, and reduced the CLV debt of the liquidated trove.

-The only time LQTY is transferred to/from a Liquity contract, is when a user deposits LQTY to, or withdraws LQTY from, the StabilityPool.
+The only time CLV is transferred to/from a Liquity contract, is when a user deposits CLV to, or withdraws CLV from, the StabilityPool.

 **Borrower Operations**